lionheart/KeyboardAdjuster/README.md

 * Always unwrap optionals safely, and never define implicitly unwrapped optionals.
 * Never check type-safety at runtime.

-While these restrictions usually entail additional code, I believe that the tradeoff is worth it.
-You can rest assurred that nothing magical or unexpected is occurring behind the scenes in your codebase.
+While these restrictions usually entail additional code, I believe that the tradeoff is not only worth it, but better mirrors the philosophy of Swift itself.
+You can use any of our libraries rest assurred that any issues you'll see are found at compile-time, not runtime.

 ## Author